An analysis of turfgrass industry Twitter accounts in 2022

-For the fifth year in a row, I’ve taken a look at “turfgrass Twitter” to find some of the most influential and active accounts from the previous year.
+For the sixth year in a row, I’ve taken a look at “turfgrass Twitter” to find some of the most influential and active accounts from the previous year.

 I cast a broad net to find the industry accounts, and I minimize manual intervention of account addition and removal.
-For a description of the inclusion and exclusion criteria, which are the same as I’ve used in previous years, see the footnote.1
+For a description of the inclusion and exclusion criteria, see the footnote.1

 As an example of an alternative ranking, I like this one that omits the tweet creation rate and the mentions, thus devaluing the quantity of tweets sent, and includes the ratio of accounts following to accounts followed.